Legal and policy context

 Carers’ action plan 2018–2020

-This plan outlines the cross-government programme of work to support carers in England and builds on the National Carers Strategy.
-It retains the strategic vision for recognising, valuing and supporting carers enshrined in that strategy.
+This plan outlines the cross-government programme of work to support carers in England.
+It builds on the National Carers Strategy, retaining the strategic vision for recognising, valuing and supporting carers.
 The plan is structured around the following themes: services and systems that work for carers; employment and financial wellbeing; supporting young carers; recognising and supporting carers in the wider community and society; building research and evidence to improve outcomes for carers.

 Regulatory context: the CQC